pudly/schmopera-hugo/content/articles/the-singularity-of-fauré-in-oper-frankfurt-s-pénélope.md

 That night, the suitors catch Pénélope unraveling her woven shroud.
 Furious, they declare that she must choose a husband the next day.
 Ulysses, who, disguised as a beggar, has been in the castle the whole time, advises his wife to choose a suitor based on which of them can string his notoriously unyielding bow.

 The scene challenges directors.
-Do you play the competition literally or abstractly \[[https://www.youtube.com/watch?v=jdaTEigWpJ4](https://www.youtube.com/watch?v=jdaTEigWpJ4 "https://www.youtube.com/watch?v=jdaTEigWpJ4")\] Or, do you avoid it entirely?
+Do you play the competition literally or [abstractly](https://www.youtube.com/watch?v=jdaTEigWpJ4)?
+Or, do you avoid it entirely?

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1575761233/media/2019/12/4187_penelope06_resized_ar91uf.jpg){{% /md %}}